opulo-inc/ohai/docs/v4-upgrade-parts/secondary-fid-assembly-kit/index.md

     ![](img/orientation-indicator.webp)

+### Secure the Bracket

-4. Remove the two `M3 Wing Nuts` from the kit.
+1. Remove the two `M3 Wing Nuts` from the kit.

     ![](img/wing-nuts.webp)

-5. Secure the `Secondary Fiducial Bracket` in place by attaching the two `M3 Wing Nuts` from the kit.
+2. Secure the `Secondary Fiducial Bracket` in place by attaching the two `M3 Wing Nuts` from the kit.

     ![](img/wing-nut-install.webp)